-In all seriousness, many of us are wondering what we can do to support those leading the fight against COVID-19 and to minimize the pandemic’s economic impact.
-If you have spare medical supplies (ie: masks, gloves or shields), Google where to donate them to your community hospitals.
+Many of us are still wondering what we can do to support those leading the fight against COVID-19 and to minimize the pandemic’s economic impact.
+Now, more than ever, is the time to help your neighbors!
+If you have spare medical supplies (ie: masks, gloves or shields), donate them to your community hospitals.
 As a company, we’re working on solutions aimed at supporting front-line workers.

-If you’re like us, you’re working from home (every time we say that, Fifth Harmony plays on repeat in our heads).
-This also means you’re stuck staring at your yard that’s just not nearly as pretty as you left it five months ago.
+If you’re like us, you work from home (every time we say that, Fifth Harmony plays on repeat in our heads).
+This also means you’re stuck staring at your yard that’s just not nearly as pretty as you left it a few weeks ago.
 While keeping up with your lawn might not be at the top of your list during these trying times, supporting local landscapers and businesses could be.

 At a time when so much feels out of our control, there’s plenty we can do to help show our local businesses some love.

-Keep reading to uncover two essential services and one no-cost way to keep your yard healthy and to support your community’s economy.
+Keep reading to uncover two services and one no-cost way to keep your yard healthy and support your community’s economy.

-Winning “This Months Ugliest” is the Coronavirus, followed by dormant, dry & straw-like lawns.
+Winning “This Years Ugliest” is the Coronavirus, followed by dry, leaf-covered lawns.
 While we can’t cut COVID-19 into pieces (except with soap), we’ve got local crews on deck ready to get rid of leaves and debris so your lawn can breathe.
-As spring turns to summer, this is critical to ensure pests such as rats, ticks or mosquitoes don’t have the chance to magnify public health risks they cause.
+As fall turns to winter, cleanups are critical to ensure pests don’t set up camp at your house giving them the chance to magnify the public health risks they cause.

-Asking your local landscapers for a free cleanup quote just got a lot easier.
-The best part, you’re still abiding by the CDC’s guidance, with this no-contact socially distant service.
+Asking your local landscapers for a free cleanup quote just got a lot easier. ⬇️

-In the distant past, hiring lawn mowing services required connecting with pros by phone, setting an appointment and meeting to get a quote.
-While that’s not going to fly this season, you can still book services online and avoid risks of infection.
-Just get your price and use our “we’re on our way” text alert to know when to go inside.
+In the distant past, hiring snow removal companies required connecting with pros by phone, setting an appointment and meeting to get a quote.
+While that’s not going to fly this season, you can still book services online and avoid risks of exposure.
+Just get your price and use our “we’re on our way” text alert to know when your Pro is coming to clear your snow!

 3. Get Creative!